0xTracker/0x-event-extractor/README.md

 ## 🐣 Getting Started

-Run `cp .env.example .env` to create a local environment file, then get yourself an [Infura API key](https://infura.io/register) and add it to your .env file.
-Update the connection string as well if necessary.
+Run `cp .env.example .env` to create a local environment file, then update the local database connection string as if necessary.

 Run `npm i` to install dependencies and then run `npm start`/`nodemon` to start the extractor.
 You should start to see events being persisted.